DorkEye

 Condition Confidence

-1 source + 1 sink LOW
+1 source + 1 sink co-occurrence LOW

 4. Header-based XSS